 If you have asked for special arrangements as a result of a disability or other condition, adjustments will be made for you on the test day.
-Please contact our staff at the test venue six weeks in advance.
+Please contact your test centre via e-mail at least six weeks in advance:

 The Listening, Reading and Writing tests take 2 hours 40 minutes and there are no breaks between the parts of the test.

 Your Speaking test may be offered on the same day as the other sections of the test, or up to a week before or after.
 You will receive notification in advance if your Speaking test is on a different day to your main test day.

 Make sure you are prepared and have something to eat and drink beforehand.
 You will not be allowed to take food into the test room and you will only be allowed to take water in a transparent bottle.